kaypee90/gittutorial/README.md

-# gittutorial
+# Git Tutorial
-Just some simple tutorial on git for a beginner
+Simple tutorial on git for a beginner